Sunday, February 8, 2026

 And May gifted us a long-awaited adventure to Himachal Pradesh’s Kinnaur region.

 Traveling with my best friend and her twins, we laughed, fought, and created memories stitched with love.
-From Kausani to Shimla, then onward to Sangla, Kalpa, Chitkul, and a stop at Narkanda—every destination was picture-perfect, every moment a reminder of how healing joy can be.
+From Kasauli to Shimla, then onward to Sangla, Kalpa, Chitkul, and a stop at Narkanda—every destination was picture-perfect, every moment a reminder of how healing joy can be.

 June brought new beginnings: my sister accepted a position as Assistant Professor in Bangalore. so, all of us got involved in packing and moving the things.
 I along with my sister went to Bangalore to complete some formalities and check out her rented apartment.
 It was kind of time out for both of us, we went some local sight-seeing and shopping, it was a quick weekend trip, a pause from the heaviness.